RaInDROP Tool

 The current practice within the United States is to use NOAA Atlas 14 Intensity-Duration-Frequency (IDF) precipitation values for set durations (e.g., 24-hour) and return periods (e.g., 50-year storm).
 Since the release of the next version, Atlas 15, is still several years away, the State Climate Office of North Carolina developed a dataset that illustrates how precipitation patterns represented in Atlas 14 may evolve over time.

 This effort adjusted NOAA Atlas 14 values across North Carolina using scale factors derived from a statistical downscaled dataset.
 The analysis examined plausible changes for two periods (mid-century and end-of-century) and two modeled future conditions (moderate and high scenarios).
 IDF curves were then created to help quantify changes in regional precipitation extremes.
-The adjustment factors were derived using the Localized Constructed Analogs (LOCA) statistical downscaling method, which has approximately a 6-km horizontal resolution.
-LOCA datasets were previously used in national hydrologic assessments.
+The adjustment factors were derived from a statistical downscaled dataset – Localized Constructed Analogs (LOCA) which has approximately a 6-km horizontal resolution.
+The LOCA datasets were previously used in the Fourth and Fifth National Climate Assessments.

-These adjustment factors were applied to NOAA Atlas 14 data at individual grid points across North Carolina to develop a tool that provides point-based frequency estimates – the Future IDF Curve Tool.
+These adjustment factors were applied to NOAA Atlas 14 data at individual grid points across North Carolina to develop a tool that provides point-based frequency estimates of rainfall depth and rainfall intensity.
 This Rainfall, Intensity, Duration and Return for Observations and Projections (RaInDROP) Tool lets users conveniently explore updated precipitation frequency information.
-Precipitation intensity is calculated by dividing precipitation depth (inches) by duration (hours).